Regularized unbalanced optimal transport as entropy minimization with respect to branching Brownian motion: Overview of the contributions of the article

 In this chapter we prove that indeed $(\rho_0, \rho_1) \to \nu L_{R_0}^*(\rho_0) + \ruot_{\nu, \Psi}(\rho_0,\rho_1)$ is the l.s.c.\ envelope of $\BrSch_{\nu, \boldsymbol q, R_0}(\rho_0,\rho_1)$, provided $\Psi = \Psi_{\nu, \boldsymbol q}$ as defined in~\eqref{eq:def_Psi*}.
 For this result, no assumption is needed on the parameters of the BBM, except for the existence of a first moment for $\boldsymbol q$ that is necessary to define the BBM.

 The first step is actually the study of the static problem which corresponds to the initial distribution.
 That is, we show that $L_{R_0}^*$ is the l.s.c.\ envelope of the functional

-where here the competitors are taken in $\P(\M_+(\T^d))$, that is they are laws of a random measures.
+where here the competitors are taken in $\P(\M_+(\T^d))$, that is they are laws of random measures.
+As explained in Remark~\ref{rem:grand_canonical}, this problem is nothing but an inverse problem in grand canonical classical statistical mechanics.
 For both this static case, and then the dynamical case, the computation of the l.s.c.\ envelope is done via two consecutive Legendre transform, which is standard in convex analysis.
 However, for the dynamical case the main difficulty will be to justify the equality:

 when $\phi$ is a solution of \eqref{eq:constraint_phi_BBM}, but not necessarily nonpositive.
 Actually, we will see that we can guarantee it only for a restricted class of smooth solution of this equation, and it will be enough thanks to regularization arguments.